GalMod tutorial

 Field of view definition

-Not all the parameters are necessary to run GalMod; the recommended fields to fill are:
+Not all parameters are necessary to run GalMod; the recommended fields to set are:

 1. field of view of interest or simulation type,